-To inform the community of crime, safety and/or emergency issues, the University Police Department, in conjunction with other departments on campus, from time to time, issues alerts to notify students, faculty and staff of serious crimes and other important events occurring on and near campus in a timely manner.
+To inform the community of crime, safety and/or emergency issues, the University Police Department, in conjunction with other departments on campus, from time to time, issues alerts to notify students, faculty and staff in a timely manner of serious crimes and other important events occurring on and near campus.
 Members of the community who know of a crime or other serious incident should report that incident as soon as possible to University Police so that the appropriate type of alert can be issued, if warranted.
-Additionally, community members are advised to report crimes or other serious incidents to university administrators.
-Representatives of these offices will promptly notify and collaborate with University Police to issue an alert, if warranted.
+Additionally, community members are advised to report crimes or other serious incidents to university administrators (see Reporting Criminal Incidents and Other Emergencies at p.
+10).
+University administrators will promptly notify and collaborate with University Police to issue an alert, if warranted.